sgloutnikov/bulsatcom-firetv/README.md

 The app icon can be found inside assets/icon/icon.png.

-Finally, sideload the app and enjoy.
+Finally, sign and sideload the app.

 ### Known Issues
 * App currently can't exit due to the outdated Amazon WebView.
 Use the home button to exit it.
 Media links will refresh if they are older than 2 hours to prevent authentication issues.